ppy/osu-wiki/wiki/Tournaments/OCM/2020/en.md

 1. This version of the OCM is a team tournament, played on the osu!catch game mode.
 2. This competition is a 2 versus 2 setup.
 The team size can be up to 4 members, with a minimum of 3 members per team.
 3. Score V2 will be used.
-4. The tournament is open to any player, there's no restriction of country or region.
+4. The tournament is open to any player with a rank of at least #4000.
+There's no restriction of country or region.
 5. Failed players' scores do not get added to the team score.
    - Reviving and surviving during a map is considered as passing it.
 6. If the beatmap ends in a draw, there will be a rematch on the same map.